About the college

 Once a student has been accepted, the college will be pleased to support them and try to meet any specific requirements arising from a disability, specific learning difficulty or medical condition.

 The college has an active Middle Common Room (MCR).
 The MCR Committee is made up of full-time and part-time students who work to provide support and events for all students in the college.
-The MCR is involved with welcoming new and returning students each term, runs a programme of social and sporting events each term, and is engaged through student representatives in the governance of the college.
+The MCR is involved with welcoming new and returning students each term, runs a programme of social, welfare and sporting events each term, and is engaged through student representatives in the governance of the college.

 This college accepts graduate students for the following courses: